-Education - your child's preschool service provider can apply for targeted supports under this model, for example, additional assistance in the preschool room, specialised equipment or minor alterations, and/or therapeutic supports.
-See: www.aim.gov.ie.
+Access and Inclusion Model (AIM) in Early Childhood Care and Education: Your child's preschool service provider can apply for targeted supports under this model, for example, additional assistance in the preschool room, specialised equipment, minor alterations, and/or therapeutic supports.

 Any equipment that children receive through AIM will transfer to school with them.
-Children with additional needs can apply for one extra year in preschool if they are not ready for school.
-They can also apply for an over age exception to continue their preschool education.
-AIM's supports will also be provided during this additional year.
+If they are not ready for school, children with additional needs can apply for one extra year in preschool or an over-age exception to continue their preschool education.
+AIM's support will also be provided during this additional year.

-Some children may also access autistic-specific Early Years education outside of the ECCE scheme, if recommended on the child's report.
+Some children may also access autistic-specific Early Years education outside of the ECCE scheme if recommended in the child's report.

-There are two main types: No.1: Early Intervention Classes - these are usually located within or attached to a national school.
-No.2: Private autism-specific preschools which are usually funded through the Home Tuition Grant.
+There are two main types:

+Early Intervention Classes: These are usually located within or attached to a national school.

+Private autism-specific preschools which are usually funded through the Home Tuition Grant.
 Places in these preschools will only be funded for those children who cannot access a suitable place in an Early Intervention class.

-Home Tuition - The Home Tuition Grant is available to Autistic children aged between 2 1⁄2 years and 5 years of age who cannot find an appropriate early intervention placement within the State Education system.
-The Department of Education will sanction Home Tuition for children who are unable to source a suitable place so that the child can get early intervention from a sanctioned organisation such as a specialist autism preschool who have a direct payment agreement with the Department of Education or from suitably gualified Teacher/ Tutor who can work with the child in their own home.
+Home Tuition: The Home Tuition Grant is available to Autistic children aged between 2 1⁄2 years and 5 years of age who cannot find an appropriate early intervention placement within the State Education system.
+The Department of Education will sanction Home Tuition for children who are unable to source a suitable place so that the child can get early intervention from a sanctioned organisation, such as a specialist autism preschool who have a direct payment agreement with the Department of Education or from suitably qualified Teacher/Tutor who can work with the child in their own home.

-Children with a diagnosis of autism can access 10 hours of home tuition per week from age 2.5, and from age 3 a place in Early Intervention Class or 20 hours of home tuition until school entry.
+Children with a diagnosis of autism can access 10 hours of home tuition per week from age 2.5, and from age 3 they will be placed in an Early Intervention Class or be allocated 20 hours of home tuition until school entry.

-Diagnosed Autistic children who attend a local ECCE preschool can also avail of 5 hours home tuition a week.
+Diagnosed Autistic children who attend a local ECCE preschool can also avail of 5 hours of home tuition a week.
 15 preschool hours + 5 hours Home Tuition = the 20 hours that Autistic preschool children are entitled to.
 Contact your local SENO for further information.
-See: www.ncse.ie/seno-support-service.
+See: www.ncse.ie/seno-support-service

-Children with a visual impairment can avail of the Home support Teacher from the Department of Education.
-This intervention should be applied for at the time of diagnosis.
+Children with visual impairments can avail of the Home support Teacher from the Department of Education.
+This intervention should be applied for at the time of diagnosis

 Children with a significant hearing loss can avail of the support of the visiting teacher for the Deaf.
-This intervention should be applied for at the time of diagnosis.
+This intervention should be applied for at the time of diagnosis